 Is Hain Capital a broker?

 Hain Capital is an investment management firm with a large amount of available capital.
 Hain Capital purchases claims on a principal basis.

 Aren't all trade claim buyers the same?

 No. Hain Capital provides an exceptional level of service and competitive pricing to its customers, as evidenced by its customers' written testimonials.
-Also, Hain Capital is a member of Trade Claim Buyers Association ("TCBA"), a trade association that promotes standards and practices in the trade claims business.
-The TCBA promotes timely docketing and payment and other practices and standards that are fair and beneficial to the business.
+Also, Hain Capital Group, LLC is a member of the Trade Claim Buyers Association ("TCBA") and the Better Business Bureau.
+The TCBA was founded in 2002 to promote standards and practices, such as timely docketing and payment, that are fair and beneficial to the trade claims business.

 How does Hain Capital determine a price?